| What

 consideration insurance coverage, physician relationships,

 and general support / respect for homebirth families.
+Priority is always given to the closest hospital

 by her side helping her and her partner with decisions,